 You’re probably thinking what I first thought.
-Why couldn’t there be a huge 80′ shade tree on the right side front?
+Why couldn’t there be a large shade tree on the right side front?
 Can you imagine how that would change the whole picture?

 It was not to be.
-The new homeowners had come from a previous property that had loads of large trees and they did not “want to go there…again”.
+The new homeowners had come from a previous property that had loads of large trees and they did not want the care & maintenance they associated with them.

 Never underestimate the effectiveness of mid-size ornamental trees, especially in close proximity to the house.

-Now brace yourself because I recommended Japanese Red Maple for the side of the house.
-I know what you’re thinking: “What are you crazy?
+Continuing on, I recommended Japanese Red Maple for the side of the house.
+I know what you’re thinking: “Won’t that get too big?
 There isn’t much room for that tree to grow!”

 The two ornamental trees add much needed weight to the right side of the house.
 Their height breaks up the broad expanse of the windows and siding.
 Notice how the tree canopies soften the transition from the flat plane of the property to the vertical lines of the building.